 Whilst it’s not common, there are a number of things that can go wrong between exchange and completion.
 If something happens to your buyer after you’ve exchanged, and for whatever reason they can’t complete, you also have a massive problem.

 On the assumption you were buying a house at the same time as selling, when you exchange contracts with your buyer, you will also have simultaneously exchange with the house you are buying.
 Which means your 10% deposit will have been paid.

-As a result of your buyers not being able to complete, you may not also be able to complete too.
+As a result of your buyers not being able to complete, you may not be able to complete either.
 Which is another good reason why you should sell your current house first and rent, before you buy again.